 In a digital age, electronic identity verification is simply non-negotiable.
 Identity verification software makes identity theft much more difficult.
 It also helps institutions to scale operations while simultaneously reducing labor.
 In addition, quicker turnaround times lead to greater customer satisfaction.
 Crucially, the identity verification tools of the future are fully automated, with no human input.

 Customers know that KYC regulations are necessary.
 But you should avoid frustrating them with lengthy, complex procedures.
 Simplicity is key to successful onboarding.
-Make sure your process is well-structured, clear, and easy to understand, even for people without technical skills.
+Ensure your process is well-structured, straightforward, and easy to understand, even for people needing more technical skills.

 As customers raise their standards and expectations, businesses need to keep up.
-Compliance teams can learn about creating friction-free journeys from the world of Customer Relationship Management (CRM).
+Compliance teams can learn about creating friction-free journeys from Customer Relationship Management (CRM).